Build a very simple and surprisingly effective mousetrap using a wide-mouth glass jar and a nickle...

 A Mouse in the House -Not so Cute

 However, if you have a mouse in your house it is not so cute.
 Mice like to chew.
-They get into your food, gnaw on electric cables, leave food scatterings.
+They get into your food, gnaw on electric cables, and leave food scatterings.
 And they carry diseases.
 Fecal spoors found on the tabletops and floors are usually the first indication that you have a mouse in the house.
 Pests have to go.
 Building a live-catch trap is an opportunity to do something effective and frugally.

 I came across a simple and surprisingly effective frugal mousetrap system several years ago.
 I only used it once and yes, I did catch a mouse in my bathroom using this very concept!